 Once you begin your apprenticeship, you'll register as an AAT student where you'll be given the necessary study materials and support to kick-start your accountancy career.

-As one of the 'big four' professional services firms, KPMG has embraced AAT qualifications for its five-year KPMG360° Consulting Apprenticeship programme for school and college leavers.
+As one of the 'big four' professional services firms, KPMG has embraced AAT qualifications for its five-year KPMG360° Consulting Apprenticeship for school and college leavers.

 ACCA apprenticeships